 Now, I realize what the film's advertisers are up to here: They want us to conflate Michelle Williams with Marilyn Monroe.
 Fair enough: That's what the actress tries to do on screen.
 And Marilyn Monroe is better known by her first name -- hence the title of the movie.
 (The ad execs must have been giddy that their stars first name also begins with an "M.") But addressing a woman by her first name rather than her last has a long and unfortunate history.
 And it's not as though the practice has faded into the benighted past, either: During the last presidential campaign, many people noticed that Hillary Clinton and Sarah Palin were far more likely to receive the first-name treatment than Barack Obama and John McCain.
 The double standard also pops up regularly on TV.
 And the Marilyn ads do engage in the double standard: "Michelle is extraordinary.
 Branagh is hilarious."
 So says Lou Lumenick, supposedly, in The New York Post.
 Travers, we're told, says "Branagh is superb."

-was one of those rare celebrities on a first-name basis with the
+Monroe was one of those rare celebrities on a first-name

-entirely untangled from that treatment.
-If the trailer for "My Week
+that treatment.
+If the trailer for "My Week With Marilyn" is

-With Marilyn" is any indication, the new movie attempts to examine
+any indication, the new movie attempts to examine the

-the tension between that public identity and Monroe's more private
+tension between that public identity and Monroe's more

-self.
-So it seems unfortunate that, in its advertising, those putting
+private self.
+So it seems unfortunate that, in its

 Over the weekend, the Twitter followers of the Everyday Sexism Project shared their most humorous and amusing responses to unwanted attentions.
 Take a look at our 13 favorites -- hopefully, they'll help you feel a bit more confident in your reaction the next time you encounter street harassment.
 (So sad.
 These Neanderthals still exist.)